 B. Contrast with International Privatization Models

 Other nations adopted partial privatization through initial public offerings (IPOs).
 Fraport AG operates Frankfurt Airport under a publicly-traded company model.
 Aeroports de Paris (ADP) operates French airports under public ownership with private management arrangements.
-Zurich Airport has pursued a mixed model with substantial private sector involvement.
+Zurich Airport has pursued a mixed model with private sector involvement.

 C. Significance for Airport Finance and Capital Development